Related Foreclosure Articles:

 Although there are some caveats, which I’ll go over a bit later, usually it can sell for enough to pay for the loan and pocket some cash.

-Here’s the problem with selling your home when in foreclosure…
+Here’s the problem with selling your home when facing foreclosure…

 It might not be quick enough.